magneticbear/magneticbear.com/src/documents/lab/back-in-business/index.html.md

 ---

-One such ongoing experiment is [DASHBOOK](http://dashbookapp.com).
-As you [may have seen](/lab/moving-to-dashbook), the entire team at MBS took a brief hiatus from our renowned agency work to build a product of our own...
+Our experiments over the years range from iterating on our business model, developing games, creating apps for NFP's and spinning off a new company to build completely new things.

-That experiment is still ongoing and it's turning out to be quite successful.
-In fact, it's achieved enough momentum for the original MBS team to come back to what we're known for.
+But now we're back, doing what we're known for, in full force.
 Building beautifully crafted apps our amazing clients!

 So give us a [shout](/contact) if you'd like to work with us and we'll pick up on this journey where we left off.